djaus2/BruceEckel.github.io/_posts/2016-06-20-a-model-to-fund-open-source-projects.md

 This system might even provide funding for an organization like the PSF.
-If the PSF were to create and host the infrastructure for this service, they could take a percentage for doing so (and I think folks in the Python  open- source community would be enthusiastic in providing another way to fund the PSF, so the percentage could probably be higher than what Kickstarter, for example, charges).
+If the PSF were to create and host the infrastructure for this service, they could take a percentage for doing so (and I think folks in the Python open-source community would be enthusiastic in providing another way to fund the PSF, so the percentage could probably be higher than what Kickstarter, for example, charges).
 Under the umbrella of the PSF, payments made to open-source projects might even qualify as nonprofit donations, which could enable you to charge more to companies since they then benefit from a tax break.
-In addition, the PSF is probably better equipped to handle the procurement paperwork for companies, and once that process was completed for the PSF, all bounty payments for projects under the PSF could be made through that pre- existing account, making it much easier and faster for the company.
+In addition, the PSF is probably better equipped to handle the procurement paperwork for companies, and once that process was completed for the PSF, bounty payments for all projects under the PSF could be made through that pre-existing account, making it much easier and faster for the company.

 Other products might be enabled using this approach.
 If there's a need for online training, for example, the current open-source approach doesn't free up time for the developers to work on it, especially if they have regular jobs.
-You might (openly) add something to the current bounty to help support the development of such materials, then create a new bounty on those materials once they've been created (or you might choose to always charge something for your online training even if it's been funded through a bounty, but people who want it will appreciate its existence either way).
+You might (openly) add something to the current bounty to help support the development of such materials (perhaps hiring someone to do it), then create a new bounty on those materials once they've been created (or you might choose to always charge something for your online training even if it's been funded through a bounty---people who want it will appreciate its existence either way).

 Summary
 -------